China Mountain Travel China Mountain Travel

 About China Mountain Travel

-China Mountain Travel is a practical guide site for foreign independent travelers planning scenic mountain trips in China.
+China Mountain Travel is an independent China travel guide for international travelers planning mountain and scenic-area trips.

-Our goal is simple: explain how to actually plan the trip.
+The goal is simple: to help travelers understand how to actually plan the trip, not just why a place is famous.

-Many English travel pages introduce famous Chinese mountains in a general way, but they often skip the details that matter most on the ground: which route to choose, how many stairs to expect, whether a cable car or scenic bus is needed, how to buy tickets with a passport, where to stay, when crowds become a problem, and what small mistakes can make the trip harder.
+Many travel pages introduce Chinese mountains in a general way, but they often miss the practical details that matter most during the trip: which route to choose, how difficult the climb is, whether a cable car or scenic bus is needed, how to buy tickets with a passport, where to stay, when crowds become a problem, and what small mistakes can make the trip harder.

 China Mountain Travel focuses on those practical details.